Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

     We need now to update the [Create.cshtml.cs](https://github.com/Azure/aca-dotnet-workshop/blob/5dc6b68dcf118440df4c96c14dd538d4d69f80f4/TasksTracker.WebPortal.Frontend.Ui/Pages/Tasks/Create.cshtml.cs) and [Edit.cshtml.cs](https://github.com/Azure/aca-dotnet-workshop/blob/5dc6b68dcf118440df4c96c14dd538d4d69f80f4/TasksTracker.WebPortal.Frontend.Ui/Pages/Tasks/Edit.cshtml.cs) by injecting the DaprClient.

-3. We are ready now to verify changes on Frontend Web App and test locally, we need to run the Frontend Web App along with the Backend Web API and test locally that changes using the .NET SDK and invoking services via Dapr Sidecar are working as expected, to do so run the below 2 commands (Ensure that you are on the right project directory when running each command):
+3. We are ready now to verify changes on Frontend Web App and test locally, we need to run the Frontend Web App along with the Backend Web API and test locally that changes using the .NET SDK and invoking services via Dapr Sidecar are working as expected, to do so run the below 2 commands (Ensure that you are on the right project directory when running each command).
+Remember to replace the place holders with your own values:

     ```powershell
     If you are on .Net 6 or below use the following commands: